fragarco/abasm/docs/en/abasm.md

 # Changelog

+- Version 1.4.2 -
+  * Remove line endings from source code as it can affect error messages.

 - Version 1.4.1 - 09/02/2026
   * Some fixes in cpctelera assembly code.
   * Better error messages in CDT/DSK tools.